 It should also be noted that urban areas are also responsible for about 70% of global CO2 emissions.
-They have developed into networks of places of high energy consumption and increasing emissions while there are scarce natural resources (energy, water, food etc.).
-To large extent economic activities take place in urban areas and consequently, they turned into hubs of enormous flows of goods and people with the associated problems of emissions, congestion, accidents and pollution.
+They have developed into networks of places of high energy consumption and increasing emissions (including air polluting emissions caused by vehicles and industry, liquid emissions caused by contaminated sites, noise and light pollution) while there are scarce natural resources (energy, water, food etc.).
+To large extent economic activities take place in urban areas and consequently, they turned into hubs of enormous flows of goods and people with the associated problems of emissions, congestion and accidents.
 Cities face the growing constraints on resource availability requiring new systems for generation and distribution of renewable energy and efficient resource and waste management in urban areas.
 Finally, the impact of climate change on urban development calls for ecologically compatible urban planning solutions by integrating sustainable and environment-friendly energy, buildings, production and transportation systems.
 URBAN EUROPE encourages research to better understand how urban areas can grow to successful 'Living Labs' for large-scale demonstration projects related to the development implementation of new transportation and energy concepts characterised by high efficiency, safety and overall a reduced ecological footprint.